 You see him down the way, and your heart skips a beat with excitement… the man in black.
 He turns and gives you a smile, touching his top hat with a little salute, his gold buttons shining bright in the sunshine.
-You feel lucky, do you dare push it?
-Why not…. you approach him, this German Chimney Sweep, and ask if you can touch those buttons.
+You feel lucky; do you dare push it?
+Why not?
+You approach him, this German Chimney Sweep, and ask if you can touch those buttons.
 He says yes.
 You do, and your finger comes away with just the slightest bit of soot

-And then you head off to buy a Lotto Ticket, because YOU KNOW that luck is with you.
+And then you head off to buy a Lotto Ticket because YOU KNOW that luck is with you.

 But, as always, there is a lot more to the story.